 This process consists of farmers regulating the temperature and the timing of flipping the coffee beans.
 This process is closely monitored to ensure that the beans are not overly fermented from the wet milling process.
-After it sits in the sun, the coffee also sits in the open air under shaded awnings.
+After it sits in the sun for a while, the coffee also sits in the open air under shaded awnings.

-Once the green coffee is completely dry, it is still covered by the thick parchment layer that lays between the bean and mucilage that was removed at the wet mill.
-This stage can be completed by hand sorters or by employing Rwanda Trading Company’s dry mill employees to use a huller.
+Once the green coffee is completely dry, it is still covered by the thick parchment layer that exists between the bean and the mucilage that was removed at the wet mill.
+This stage can be completed by hand sorters or by using a huller.

-A huller is a machine used at dry mills to expedite the process of removing the parchment from the green coffee and prepares it for the final sorting stages.
-Access to this equipment aids in larger, more efficient distribution of each farmer’s crop.
+A huller is a machine used at dry mills to expedite the process of removing the parchment from the green coffee and prepare the beans for the final sorting stages.
+Access to this equipment aids in larger, more efficient distribution of each farmer's crop.

 In the final sorting stage, the coffee is first processed using a gravity machine to further sort the beans by weight while removing any debris.
 Traditionally, beans are hand-sorted, providing additional employment opportunities at origin.